DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 24 MP APS-C CMOS Sensor

-I’ve experienced a couple of issues when recording 4k footage with the Sony a6500.
+I’ve experienced some issues when recording 4k footage with the Sony a6500.
 The camera can begin to overheat if you’re doing a long take in a warm environment.
 If this happens, the screen will dim to limit battery usage or stop recording altogether.

 I’ve also found more rolling shutter when panning while recording in 4k compared to Full HD.

-Typically, I will film in FullHD, however, if I am doing an interview and the camera is locked down, I will record in 4k so that I can crop in and add camera movements in post.
+Typically, I will film in FullHD.
+However, if I do an interview and the camera is locked down, I will record in 4k to crop in and add camera movements in post.
 This is especially helpful if you are working as a crew of one.

 Awesome 5-Axis Image Stabilization

-One of the most helpful features of the Sony 6500 for shooting video is five-axis stabilization.
-This allows the image sensor to shift in five directions and help combat camera shaking and is extremely helpful when shooting handheld.
+Five-axis stabilization is one of the most helpful features of the Sony 6500 for shooting video.
+This allows the image sensor to shift in five directions, helps combat camera shaking, and is extremely helpful when shooting handheld.

-Luckily this stabilization helps combat that and it is possible to capture some very smooth shots while shooting handheld.
+Luckily, this stabilization helps combat that, and capturing some very smooth shots while shooting handheld is possible.

 If the stabilization is paired with image stabilization built into the lens, shooting handheld can be a viable option even at normal and telephoto lengths (if you have a steady hand).

 That being said, don’t expect miracles.
-This stabilizer isn’t a gimbal, rather a nice piece of mechanics used to reduce micro-jitters.
+This stabilizer isn’t a gimbal but rather a nice piece of mechanics used to reduce micro-jitters.

-Even if you are using a gimbal or Steadicam stabilizer, having the built-in stabilization is hugely beneficial and can reduce issues such as wind interference.
-As independent filmmakers, oftentimes we have to cut a few corners and having a stabilizer to bolster our stabilization methods is a lifesaver.
+Even if you are using a gimbal or Steadicam stabilizer, built-in stabilization is hugely beneficial and can reduce issues such as wind interference.
+As independent filmmakers, we often have to cut a few corners, and having a stabilizer to bolster our stabilization methods is a lifesaver.

 Highly Usable ISO Range For Low-Light Filming

-The camera also has Auto ISO which can be helpful at times, though certainly not always.
-Under this setting, you can set an ISO Maximum and Minimum as well to prevent drastic changes.
+The camera also has Auto ISO, which can sometimes be helpful, though certainly not always.
+Under this setting, you can set an ISO Maximum and Minimum to prevent drastic changes.

-If you’re in a controlled setting, such as a narrative shoot, I would strongly suggest manual settings.
-In less stable environments where things are changing quickly, having these parameters set can be a huge help and prevent you from messing around with camera settings instead of getting the shot.
+I would strongly suggest manual settings if you’re in a controlled setting, such as a narrative shoot.
+Setting these parameters in less stable environments where things are changing quickly can greatly help prevent you from messing around with camera settings instead of getting the shot.

 Picture Profiles

-When you first start using your a6500, you will inevitably want to change some of the picture profiles settings if you’re planning on using it primarily for video.
-Luckily there is some great options built into the camera.
+When you first start using your a6500, you will inevitably want to change some picture profile settings if you use it primarily for video.
+Luckily, there are some great options built into the camera.

-The Picture Profile system comes with nine presets (PP1-PP9), though all are customizable.
-Many of the presets are usable and the best way to discover what you like is through doing your own tests.
+The Picture Profile system has nine presets (PP1-PP9), though all are customizable.
+Many of the presets are usable, and the best way to discover what you like is through doing your tests.

 S-Log2 and S-Log3

-The LOG profiles S-Log2 and S-Log3 will yield a very flat and neutral image.
-This allows them to have the greatest dynamic range and most options when color grading.
+The LOG profiles S-Log2 and S-Log3 will yield a flat and neutral image.
+This gives them the most dynamic range and options when color grading.

 Between the S-Log2 and S-Log3, there are minimal differences that are also affected by the Gamma, or color range, you pair with it.